yannickl88/di-react/README.md

 ### Why should I use this library over any other DI one?
 Library choice is always a choice, so feel free to select whatever you prefer and works best in your specific use-case.
 However, below are listed some popular other libraries and how they compare to this one.

+All of them lack the React support out of the box, however, adding your own is relatively trivial or even not needed.

 #### [InversifyJS](https://github.com/inversify/InversifyJS)
 InversionJs is well maintained, however, it requires explicit container configuration.
 This means that all services need to be registered manually, possibly creating less tree-shakeable services in the process.
 Moreover, it makes it harder to maintain lazy loading of chunks with services.

 The upside of more explicit container configuration is that is allowing for more features, which this library will never support.
 One of them is Multi-injection, where you fetch all services which match a specific criteria.
 This only works if you know all services upfront.

+Has a third party library which offers react support https://github.com/org-redtea/react-inversify

 #### [tsyringe](https://github.com/microsoft/tsyringe)
-Tsyringe is somewhat maintained, allthrough progress has slowed down.
+Tsyringe is somewhat maintained, although not a lot of changes have occurred in the past year.
 The main difference is that it only support a single global container.
 This means it is hard to swap out for unit tests.

+It does offer more features than this library, such as transformers.
+It also offers more control over how instances are handled, where it is possible to get a new instance every time a service is requested.
+This library only works with shared instances (singletons).

+Does not have React integration, however, due to the way containers need to be explicly setup, it's easy to do for tests.

 #### [typedi](https://github.com/typestack/typedi)
-Typedi comes closes with respect to the current feature set.
+Typedi is similar with respect to the current feature set of this library.
 However, it seems to be [unmaintained](https://github.com/typestack/typedi/issues/1235).